Modern African Art : A Basic Reading List

 Sylla, Abdou.
 Arts plastiques et état: trente-cinq ans de mécénat au Sénégal.
 Dakar: IFAN-CH.
 A. Diop, Université CH.
 A. Diop de Dakar, 1998.
 167pp. illus. (pt. color), bibliog. (pp. 163-167).
 NX750.S38S95 1998 AFA.
 OCLC 42736829.

 Senghor’s vision and cultural policy for Senegal was in a class by itself compared to other African countries.
-Neither before nor since has three been such elaborate state apparatus and government funding for the arts.
+Neither before nor since has there been such elaborate state apparatus and government funding for the arts.
 Abdou Sylla’s treatise lays out this comprehensive ambitious cultural program and its institutional and administrative structure.
 In addition to visual arts, Senghor’s plan embraced music, theater, dance, architecture, and research and documentation in the humanities.
 The apogee of course was the World Festival on Negro Arts in 1966.
 After Senghor, such official munificence evaporated and artists were left to their own devices.
 In chapter 5, Sylla provides an environmental scan of the visual arts community of the late 1980s and early 1990s: predominantly painters, predominantly, male.
 Out of the fading glory of Senghor’s vision, however, emerged the Biennale des Arts de Dakar (Dak’Art).

 Trajectoires: art contemporain du Sénégal: collection Bassam Chaïtou: exposition Musée de l’IFAN de Dakar, janvier 2007.
 Dakar: Éds.
 Kaani: Bassam Chaïtou, 2007.
 220pp. illus. (color).
 N7399.S4T73 2007 AFA.
 OCLC 153383212.